abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

-Codign agents are great, but running with all permissions enabled is even better.
-So I've been searching a good approach on conveninent and reliable isolation for sandbxoing them.
+Coding agents are great, but they are even better when you can let them run with broad permissions.
+That makes isolation the hard part, so I've been looking for a convenient and reliable way to sandbox them.

 ### First attempts

-I've tried few things so far.
-Probably the most obvious idea was Docker Containers.
+I've tried a few things so far.
+The most obvious starting point was Docker containers.
+They are lightweight, useful, and still a reasonable option, but they become less comfortable when you need Docker-in-Docker.

-This great, liteweight and useful solution, and it still fine to use, but when you want to run docker-in-docker for examlpe for running tests with a database in a container using testcontaers for examlpe it's not that safe, because docker-in-docker requires host socket access form inside the container.
-That basically gives uncontrollable priviledageds to an angent.
-Also the container boundary is thin: shared kernel, syscall exposure, escapre CVEs.
+For example, tests that use Testcontainers need access to a Docker daemon from inside the container.
+If that daemon is exposed through the host Docker socket, the agent effectively gets broad host-level privileges.
+The container boundary is also thinner than I want here: shared kernel, syscall exposure, and container escape CVEs.

-So I kept searching, and tried Docker Sandboxes.
-It's might not be the most obvios chois as the project is quite new and still experimental.
-However it was on my radar so I tried, and it worked quite well.
-The idea is to spin up a new microVM on each project.
+So I kept searching and tried Docker Sandboxes.
+It might not be the most obvious choice because the project is quite new and still experimental.
+However, it was on my radar, so I tried it, and it worked quite well.
+The idea is to spin up a new microVM per project.

-It has few default templates per coding agent, or you can configure a custom one.
-So, it's already a rel VM isolation.
-Docker inside VM is available out of the box wihout restrictions or shortcuts.
-Relatively easy to spinup.
+It has a few default templates for coding agents, or you can configure a custom one.
+That gives you real VM isolation.
+Docker is available inside the VM out of the box, without restrictions or shortcuts.
+It is also relatively easy to spin up.

-However, there are few downsides that I found quite annoying:
+However, I found a few downsides annoying:
-- a VM is quite heavy to create, and requires at least 10 - 15 GB disk space.
+- VM creation is fairly heavy and requires at least 10-15 GB of disk space.
-- inflecible - mounts frozen at creation, you can't change mounted dirs once VM is created.
-Also no configurable mount point iside the VM for shared dirs.
+- Mounts are inflexible: they are frozen at creation, and you cannot change mounted directories after the VM exists.
+There is also no configurable mount point inside the VM for shared directories.
-- limited env vars - only few approved env vars for agent login, everything else you have to copy-paste manually in terminal
+- Environment variables are limited: only a few approved variables are passed through for agent login, so everything else has to be copied manually into the terminal.
-- HTTP proxy - even dependency fetching is quite painful
+- HTTP proxying makes even dependency fetching painful.

 Verdict: right isolation level, but too heavy and too inflexible for daily use.

 ### Searching alternatives

-Then I tried to look at all alternatives exist at this point.
-I split them in two groups:
+Then I looked at the alternatives I could find and split them into two groups:

-1. VMs and microMVs:
+1. VMs and microVMs:
-  - Vagrant - classic VM orchestrator, quite heavy and not flexible this days.
+    - Vagrant - classic VM orchestrator, but heavy and less flexible these days.
-  - Lima - Ligthweight Linus VMs
+    - Lima - lightweight Linux VMs.
-  - Apple COntainer - Apple's native container runtime, it looks quite promising, but docker-in-docker is not straighforward (if even possible), and it's more common with Docker Containers in usability.
+    - Apple Container - Apple's native container runtime.
+It looks promising, but Docker-in-Docker is not straightforward, if it is possible at all, and in day-to-day use it feels closer to Docker containers than to a VM sandbox.
-  - Lume/Tart/vfkit - probably too lower-level Apple Virtualization.Framework wrappers
+    - Lume/Tart/vfkit - lower-level Apple Virtualization.framework wrappers.
-  - vibe/vibebox/Shuru/... - modern attempts to solve agent soandboxing with microVMs or Docker Containers - right direction, but maybe at early days
+    - vibe/vibebox/Shuru/... - modern attempts to solve agent sandboxing with microVMs or Docker containers.
+They are moving in the right direction, but may still be early.

 2. Non-VM sandboxing:
-  - sandbox-exec - macOS syscal filter
+    - sandbox-exec - macOS syscall filter.
-  - bubblewrap - Linux namespace sandbox (it's included by default to Claude Code and Codex)
+    - bubblewrap - Linux namespace sandbox, included by default in Claude Code and Codex.
-  - Agent Safehouse - wrapper for macos sanfbox-exec with composable policy profiles
+    - Agent Safehouse - wrapper for macOS sandbox-exec with composable policy profiles.
-  - Zerobox/... - other alternatives and different combination of configurable namespace isolation.
+    - Zerobox/... - other alternatives and combinations of configurable namespace isolation.

 ### My go-to solution: Lima

-I ended up with the idea that I'm confortable with maximum lavel of isolation with VM or microVMs.
-So tried few other alternatives from this category, and ended up with choosing Lima as my go-to solution for agent sandboxing during local development.
+I am most comfortable with VM or microVM isolation, so I tried a few more options from that category and ended up choosing Lima as my go-to solution for local agent sandboxing.

-Lima is a lightweigth Linux VMs.
-On macOS it uses Apple's Virtualization.Framework.
-Same isolation model as Docker Sandboxes, without the pain.
+Lima runs lightweight Linux VMs.
+On macOS, it uses Apple's Virtualization.framework.
+It gives me the same isolation model as Docker Sandboxes, without the pain.

-What I like about user experience with Lima:
+What I like about Lima's user experience:
-- Fast to create a VM and reasonable defaults.
+- Fast VM creation and reasonable defaults.
-- Mounts can be changed after Vm creation.
+- Mounts can be changed after VM creation.
-- Custom mount point inside a VM is possible. (useful for sharing skills for example)
+- Custom mount points inside the VM are possible, which is useful for sharing skills.
-- Disk grows on demand
+- Disk grows on demand.
-- Full controll over env vars
+- Full control over environment variables.
-- Scriptable setup
+- Scriptable setup.
-- by defualt it exposes servers running on localhost to the host system - so manual testing of web apps is trivial
+- By default, it exposes servers running on localhost inside the VM to the host system, so manual testing of web apps is trivial.

 Some minor cons:
-- Mount point insde a VM is configurared via the yaml file only - no way to set it up using only cli tool.
+- Mount points inside the VM are configured only through the YAML file.
+I did not find a way to set them using only the CLI.
-- Egress control is stil unsolved - you have to figure out how to retrict outgoing HTTP request on your own: local proxies, `/etc/hosts`, anything else.
+- Egress control is still unsolved.
+You have to decide how to restrict outgoing HTTP requests yourself: local proxies, `/etc/hosts`, or something else.

 ### My Lima setup

-Conceptually I ended up with creating one VM for all my projects that live in a single dir on my host machine at `/path/to/Projcts`.
+Conceptually, I ended up creating one VM for all projects that live under a single directory on my host machine, such as `/path/to/Projects`.

-I tried a VM per project, but it wasn't convenient, because sometimes I want to add some more dirs to context.
-Also, I don't see the value in such gramular isolation as soon as we have git worktrees for parallel work on different features in a same projects.
+I tried a VM per project, but it wasn't convenient because I sometimes want to add more directories to the agent's context.
+I also don't see much value in that level of granularity when git worktrees already cover parallel work on different features in the same project.

-So I have one VM for develpment where I mount all my projects and skills dir.
-I intentionally don't share full config dirs for agents such as `~/.claude` or `~/.codex` and keep them localy inside the VM.
+So I have one development VM where I mount all my projects and my skills directory.
+I intentionally don't share full agent config directories, such as `~/.claude` or `~/.codex`; I keep them local inside the VM.

-I've created my own custom [startup script](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) that includes few useful system deps, [mise](https://mise.jdx.dev/) - so we can install any tools conveniently inside the VM, homebrew for linus - for the same reason, few popular coding agents and some shell aliases.
+I've created my own custom [startup script](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) with a few useful system dependencies.
+It installs [mise](https://mise.jdx.dev/), so I can add tools conveniently inside the VM, plus Homebrew on Linux, a few popular coding agents, and some shell aliases.

-You can start from scratch from any official tempalte that Lima provides, make your custom one, or try my template from above.
+You can start from scratch with any official Lima template, customize your own, or try my template linked above.

-Also I have few convenient [shell functions](https://github.com/abogoyavlensky/agents/blob/master/sandbox/README.md?plain=1#L59-L86) that simplifies the usage of agents via sandboxed VMs.
-So the idea is to make VM invisible, currently there is no UX difference form to run `claude` or say `lmcc`
-- it's the same speed, same convenients, but completely different level of isolation.
+I also have a few convenient [shell functions](https://github.com/abogoyavlensky/agents/blob/master/sandbox/README.md?plain=1#L59-L86) that simplify running agents through the sandboxed VM.
+The goal is to make the VM invisible: right now there is no UX difference between running `claude` directly and running `lmcc`.
+It has the same speed and convenience, but a completely different level of isolation.

 ### Workflow

-Now let's take a look at my typical workflow of usage an agent with Lima.
+Now let's look at my typical workflow for using an agent with Lima.

-Let's first install Lima on your host machine:
+First, install Lima on your host machine:

 ```bash
 brew install lima
 ```

-For simplest setup, you can use use one of the built-in templates:
+For the simplest setup, use one of the built-in templates:

 ```bash
 limactl create --name sandbox